Skip to main content

 Example: The defendant files an answer saying they disagree with the amount claimed.

-Related: Complaint, Defendant
+Related: Complaint, Defendant, Counterclaim

 Appeal